webix-hub/docs/data/api/refs/ui.datatable.md

 - api/ui.datatable_subview_config.md - adds a subview configuration into datatable
 - api/link/ui.datatable_tooltip_config.md - sets a popup message appearing on pointing a mouse cursor over the dedicated item.
 - api/ui.datatable_type_config.md - used for configuring presentation of items
-- api/link/ui.datatable_url_config.md - the URL the component will use to load data after its initialization
+- api/link/ui.datatable_url_config.md - the URL which the component will use to load data after its initialization
 - api/link/ui.datatable_width_config.md - sets the width of the component
 - api/ui.datatable_ycount_config.md - defines height of datatable in rows
 }}